Introducing Solid Foods

 Breastfeeding is recommended for at least 6 months, and beyond that for as long as mother and baby wish to continue.

 Breastfeeding may not prevent food allergies but is recommended for the many other benefits it provides to both mothers and babies.

 If possible, continue to breastfeed while you introduce solid foods to your baby.

 If breastfeeding is not possible, a standard cow’s milk-based infant formula can be given.
 Current research shows that soy or goat’s milk formula does not reduce the chance of allergies developing when compared to standard cow’s-milk based formula.

-Current research does not support the use of partially hydrolysed formulas (usually labelled 'HA' or Hypoallergenic) or extensively hydrolysed formulas to prevent eczema, food allergy, asthma or hay fever (allergic rhinitis) in babies or toddlers.
+Current research shows that the use of partially hydrolysed formulas (usually labelled ‘HA’ or Hypoallergenic) or extensively hydrolysed formulas does not reduce the chance of developing eczema, food allergy, asthma or hay fever (allergic rhinitis) in babies or toddlers.

 Regular cow’s milk, goat’s milk, or other mammal derived milks, soy milk, nut and cereal beverages such as oat milk and almond milk are not recommended for babies as their main source of milk before one year of age as they do not provide the same nutrition as breast milk or infant formula.

 For more information about infant feeding, you may wish to visit the Raising Children’s Network.